YuukanOO/seelf/ARCHITECTURE.md

 Some value objects implements the `Scanner`, `Valuer`, `Marshaler` and `Unmarshaler` interfaces when they must be persisted in a single column.
 I may eventualy found another cleaner way to do this but this is sufficient for now.

-Retrieving related data is a complex story using the `Scanner` approach and unexported fields constraint.
-I made it work by enabling a custom `Scanner` to be defined and scan additional related entities.
-Those custom ones are implemented in the infrastructure layer and retrieve additional relations by using something inspired by graphql dataloaders to prevent N+1 queries.
+Retrieving related data is easy thanks to something inspired by graphql dataloaders.
+When querying the database, you can provide an optional array of `Dataloader[T]` which will execute additional requests based on key extracted from the parent result set.
+This approach enables efficient querying of the database by avoiding N+1 queries.

 ## Commands and DataGateway